The New Forest around Lyndhurst (4), Hampshire. Location map

 There are a number of car parks at various points along the road and it wasn't at all busy when we were here in July.

-Photograph of a tranquil stream, The New Forest, Hampshire (Hants), England Black Water, a tranquil stream in the New Forest.
+Black Water, a tranquil stream in the New Forest.

 This is near the Rheinfield Ornamental Drive.

-This is about one mile North-West of Minstead which is, itself, about 2 miles North-West of Lyndhurst.
+The Rufus Stone is about one mile North-West of Minstead which is, itself, about 2 miles North-West of Lyndhurst.
 It was erected by Earl De La Warr in 1745 and marks the spot where King William II was accidentally killed by an arrow fired by Walter Tyrrell whilst hunting.

 The original stone has been given a cast iron protective cover.